osmocom/osmo-ggsn/README.md

 Tun
 ---

-Both ggsn and sgsnemu uses the tun package.
+Both osmo-ggsn and sgsnemu uses the tun package.
 You need at least tun version 1.1.
 With Linux tun is normally included from kernel version 2.4.7.
 To configure automatic loading: